Frequently asked questions

 At E*TRADE from Morgan Stanley, we make it easy to trade stocks, bonds, ETFs, mutual funds, and more.
 View more basic information on researching and entering trade orders.
 Watch our platform demos, to see how simple we make it.

-An option is a contract to buy or sell a specific financial product officially known as the options' underlying instrument or underlying interest.
+An option is a derivative financial instrument based on the value of an underlying security.
+An options contract provides the owner the right to purchase or sell the underlying security at a certain price and before a certain day.
 To get started trading options, you need to first upgrade to an options-enabled account.
 Or if you haven't yet opened an E*TRADE brokerage account, get started now.

 Learn more about options trading.